Frequently Asked Questions

 Complaint Form (PDF)

-The process begins with a complaint being filed with the Police Review and Advisory Board.
-The Board employs its own staff, and works with the Professional Standards Unit of the Police Department to investigate all complaints.
-The Board then reviews the investigative report from the staff, and either orders a full investigation or dismisses the complaint.
-A full investigation includes interviews with both the complainant and police officer(s) and other relevant individuals.
+The process begins with a complaint being filed with the Police Review & Advisory Board.
+The Board employs its own staff, which works with the Professional Standards Unit of the Police Department to investigate all complaints.
+The Board then reviews the investigative report from the staff, and either orders an investigation or dismisses the complaint.
+An investigation includes interviews with both the complainant and police officer(s) and other relevant individuals.
 After a full investigation is completed, the Board may dismiss the complaint, mediate, or order a hearing.
 Following a hearing, the Board will render a final decision.
-If the Board finds that there ws a violation of policy or procedures, it will make a recommendation to the City Manager and the Police Commissioner about what action(s) should be taken.
+If the Board finds that there was a violation of policy or procedures, it will make a recommendation to the City Manager and the Police Commissioner about what action(s) should be taken.

 Do I need an attorney?